ministryofjustice/tech-docs-github-pages-publisher/README.md

 The scripts in the Docker container have changed.

-`scripts/deploy.sh` is now used to check internal links only during the deploy stage.
+`scripts/deploy.sh` is now used to check internal links only during deployment.
 See `.github/workflows/publish-gh-pages.yml` below.

 If you see an error like this: